nicole-dwenger/cdsvisual-cnn-impressionist/README.md

 Outputs of the model can be found in the `out/` directory of this repository.
 The [classification report](https://github.com/nicole-dwenger/cdsvisual-cnn-impressionist/blob/master/out/model_report.txt) of the model trained over 10 epochs indicated a weighted F1 score of 0.35, while the [classification report](https://github.com/nicole-dwenger/cdsvisual-cnn-impressionist/blob/master/out/model_report_1.txt) of the model trained over 20 epochs indicated a weighted F1 score of 0.38, when classifying paintings of the 10 artists.

 Looking at the model history, it seems that the model trained over 20 epochs (displayed on the right) started overfitting on the training data, as the accuracy does not increase for the test data, while it keeps increasing for the training data.
 Similarly, the loss for the test data actually starts increasing from epoch 10, while it decreases for the training data.
 This is likely the reason why the model did not improve much when running it for 20 epochs.
-Thus, in early stopping after 10 epochs (displayed on the left) could prevent this overfitting.
-Other measures, such as drop out layers could be also be considered to further prevent overfitting.
+Thus, early stopping after 10 epochs (displayed on the left) could reduce this overfitting.
+Other measures, such as drop out layers could be also be considered to further reduce overfitting.
+Further, it could be considered to use grid search, to find optimal parameters to run the model on, rather than exploring it by running the model again and again.
+I did not do this for this project, as it would have taken a long time to run the model.

  10 epochs | 20 epochs